11There are certain things that are optional for entrepreneurs.

 - Your typical response time

-Don’t scrimp on the details here.
+Add as much detail as necessary.
+It’s important not to rush this section, even though it is tempting.
 Treat your Facebook Business Page as you would your website, using your brand voice and adding elements that will engage your audience.
-Who knows… this page might ultimately outrank your official website, so you should treat it with appropriate care.
+In a world where more people than ever are researching companies on social media pages before purchasing, there’s every chance that this page could ultimately outrank your official website, so you should treat it with appropriate care.

-7. Add a CTA: A Business Page without the option of action is toothless, and who on earth wants a toothless website?
+A Business Page without the option of action is toothless, and who on earth wants a toothless website?
 Fortunately, Facebook gives you the option of including a call to action (CTA) button at the top of your page.
-Just click “Add a Button” and Facebook will comply by doing just that.
+Just click “Add a Button,” and Facebook will comply by doing just that.

 The only downside of these CTA options is that Facebook only has a handful to choose from.
 You’ll just need to select the button closest to your desired action.
 General options for actions include: